zabbix/zabbix/src/go/plugins/postgres/README.md

 *Notes*:
 * It is not possible to mix configuration using named sessions and keys' parameters simultaneously.
 * You can leave any connection parameter empty, a default hard-coded value will be used in the such case.
+* TLS information can be passed only with sessions.
 * Embedded URI credentials (userinfo) are forbidden and will be ignored.
 So, you can't pass the credentials by this:

       pgsql.ping[tcp://user:password@127.0.0.1/postgres] — WRONG